Improving LLM Final Representations with Inter-Layer Geometry: Experiments

-We evaluate whether the benefits of \method{} persist across LLM sizes.
-We conduct this evaluation on the classification tasks using the Pythia suite \citep{biderman2023pythia}: 14M, 70M, 160M, 410M, 1B, 1.4B, and 2.8B parameters.
-This allows us to analyze how \method{} performance varies with changing model sizes while neutralizing confounding effects due to architectural differences between LLM families (e.g., Pythia vs. LLama).Figure~\ref{fig:model_scaling} shows performance across Pythia sizes for the classification tasks.
+We evaluate whether the benefits of our encoders persist across LLM sizes.
+We conduct this evaluation on the classification tasks using the Pythia suite~\citep{biderman2023pythia}: 14M, 70M, 160M, 410M, 1B, 1.4B, and 2.8B parameters.
+Using a single model family neutralizes confounding effects due to architectural differences between LLM families.
+Figure~\ref{fig:model_scaling} shows performance across Pythia sizes.
+Both FC-Encoder and Cayley-Encoder consistently outperform all baselines across all Pythia sizes, with gains of 20--40 percentage points over Last-Layer and Best-Layer maintained throughout.
+Notably, smaller LLMs equipped with our encoders can match the performance of much larger ones: Pythia-14M already achieves 95--96\% accuracy on MTOP Domain, just 2--4 percentage points below Pythia-2.8B.
+This suggests that our approach can be particularly valuable in resource-constrained settings, extracting strong performance from small models by better utilizing their existing layer representations.

-The results demonstrate that \method{} and especially Cayley-Encoder consistently outperforms all baselines across all Pythia sizes.
-The performance gap between \method{} and Last-Layer and Best-Layer baselines remains consistent even as LLM size increases, with improvements of +20-40\% maintained across all Pythia sizes.
-The smaller LLMs in Pythia suite (14M, 70M and 160M) can reach similar performance as larger ones (1B - 2.8B) using \method{}.
-For Pythia-14M with MTOP Domain task Cayley-Encoder and FC-Encoder reach 95-96\% accuracy just 2-4\% lower than \method{} with Pythia-2.8B which reaches 98-99\% accuracy.
-Using Pythia-160M with \method{} we reach to 98\% accuracy in MTOP Domain.
-This trend can be seen also in Banking and MTOP Intent tasks.
-For Emotion task we see that larger LLMs contribute to increase in accuracy with \method{}, but again \method{} in Pythia-410M reaches 75\% accuracy VS 78\% in Pythia-1B and 75\% in Pythia-2.8B for Emotion task.
-This suggests \method{} can be effective in low-resource setups with relatively small LLMs.